BulkGate/php-sdk/docs/bulk.md

 ### Iterator

-You can browse through messsages using the foreach cycle
+You can go through messsages in bulk message using the foreach cycle

 ```php
 /**